j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 date:  2021-04-27 08:00:34 +1200
 ---
 # 1.0 Introduction - Network and Infra Monitoring with Grafana, Django and Python
-In this series, we use REST APIs, Python, Django Webframework, PostgresSQL and Grafana to demonstrate building a cross-domain visualisations Dashboard for Cisco network and Infrastructure domains using REST APIs.
+In this series, we use REST APIs, Python, Django Webframework, PostgresSQL and Grafana to demonstrate building a cross-domain visualisations Dashboard for Cisco network and Infrastructure.

 | Section | Architecture | Link | Topic
 ------------ | ------------ | ------------- | -------------